Recep Tayyip Erdoğan: Early life and education

-Recep Tayyip Erdoğan was born on 26 February 1954 in Kasımpaşa, Beyoğlu to a poor conservative Muslim family.
+Recep Tayyip Erdoğan was born on 26 February 1954 in Kasımpaşa, Beyoğlu to a modest conservative Muslim family.
 Erdoğan's family is originally from Adjara, a region in Georgia.
 Although Erdoğan was reported to have said in 2003 that he was of Georgian origin and that his origins were in Batumi, he later denied this.
-His parents were Ahmet Erdoğan (1905–1988) and Tenzile Erdoğan (née Mutlu; 1924–2011).
+His parents were Ahmet Erdoğan (1905–1988), a coastguard and sea captain, and Tenzile Erdoğan (née Mutlu; 1924–2011).

 While Erdoğan attended school in Istanbul, his summer holidays were mostly spent in Güneysu, Rize, where his family originates from.
 Throughout his life he often returned to this spiritual home, and in 2015 he opened a vast mosque on a mountaintop near this village.
 The family returned to Istanbul when Erdoğan was 13 years old.

 As a teenager, Erdoğan's father provided him with a weekly allowance of 2.5 Turkish lira, less than a dollar.
 With it, Erdoğan bought postcards and resold them on the street.
 He sold bottles of water to drivers stuck in traffic.
 Erdoğan also worked as a street vendor selling simit (sesame bread rings), wearing a white gown and selling the simit from a red three-wheel cart with the rolls stacked behind glass.
 In his youth, Erdoğan played semi-professional football in Camialtıspor FC, a local club.
-Fenerbahçe wanted him to transfer to the club but his father prevented it.
 The stadium of the local football club in the district where he grew up, Kasımpaşa S.K. is named after him.

-Erdoğan is a member of the Community of İskenderpaşa, a Turkish Sufistic community of Naqshbandi tariqah.
+Erdoğan is a member of the Community of İskenderpaşa, a Turkish Sufistic community of the Naqshbandi Order.